abhiips07/My-Quick-Rev-Notes/README.md

 > These notes are for my own personal use.
+Half of them are incomplete as most of the things are in my mind and these notes custom made for me.
 # MyNotes
 Notes for various languages